Visiting a scary snake farm in the capital of Thailand

 The snake farm was much more amazing than I had expected.
 We saw cobras, pythons and all sorts of snakes that I can’t classify.
 They even let us take a picture with a giant python.

 We were the last ones to take the picture and the python, already a little tired, began to whistle and to look at us with a bad face, it was a very difficult moment.
 Here I leave you a link where you will find a video and more information about the snake farm.
+It is located a little far from the center.
+The name of the official site is Snake Farm (Queen Saovabha Memorial Institute).

 Red Street – Visit to a red light district in Bangkok